vibbits/material-liascript/slides-PSA.md

 - [Yasara](http://www.yasara.org)
 - [SwissPDBViewer](http://spdbv.vital-it.ch/)

-## YASARA
+## ChimeraX

-- Yasara View is freely available and provides  basic visualisation functions.
+- ChimeraX is the next-generation molecular visualization program from the [UCSF RBVI](https://www.rbvi.ucsf.edu/).

-- Yasara Model, Dynamics and Structure provide additional functionality.
+- Provides high-performance rendering of large structures and data

-- An add-on module for NMR structures is available.
+- Calulate fast and robust solvent-excluded surfaces

-- The program can be combined with the WHAT-IF program for structure validation, and with FoldX for energy calculations.
+- Integration with AlphaFold and ESMFold AI-predicted protein structures (fetch existing or calculate new)

 ## Exercise 2: Show a structure